deltachat/provider-db/_providers/hotmail.md

 ## Comments
-- **Outlook isn't compliant with the industry standarts for email in header handling and is therefore incompatible with DeltaChat.**
+- **Outlook isn't compliant with the industry standards for email in header handling and is therefore incompatible with DeltaChat.**
 - Owned by Microsoft

 ## Preparations